-Jung saw individuation as a process you go through to become a unique individual or the self.
-It's also the path to self-realization.
+Jung proposed that individuation was a process you go through to become a unique individual or complete self.
+Some call it the path to self-realization.
 There are multiple phases to this process.
-To explain individuation thoroughly would be beyond the scope of this article, but essentially, it is about bringing the subconscious, including dreams, into conscious thought and combine the two.
-Jung was a strong believer in the importance of dreams and bringing them to the conscious mind in order to grow.
+Individuation is about bringing the subconscious, including dreams, into conscious thought and combining the two to understand yourself more profoundly.

-- The persona, or mask you show the world
+- The persona or mask you show the world

 - The self, or the wholeness of the individual

-Jung saw this when a client had a dream about a rare type of insect and the very next day, the same type of insect, unusual for their geographical location, flew into the window during her session with Jung.
-Jung did not write this off as a simple coincidence but helped her find meaning in this to associate and help her move forward in her therapeutic work by proving renewal and revitalization.
+Jung saw this when a client had a dream about a rare type of insect, and the following day, the same type of insect, unusual for its geographical location, flew into the window during her session with him.
+Jung did not write this off as a simple coincidence but helped her find meaning to associate with the occurrence and help her move forward in her therapeutic work by providing renewal and revitalization.

 - Relationship issues